asukiaaa/BLVD20KM_asukiaaa/README.md

 ### SW 2

-Change switch 2 like this
+To use BLVD20KM in 115200bps via RS485 modbus, set switch 2 like this

 No | State | Role
 -- | ----- | ---